Blue hole: Chemistry

 The chemistry of blue holes vary greatly depending on how they were formed.
 All blue holes have a layer of freshwater at the surface and more saline water as the depth increases.
 Many have pycnoclines and haloclines that show these zones, similar to the ocean around it.
 Many blue holes are great sediment traps and can preserve climate and fossil records dating back to the last glacial maximum.
 The reason blue holes are able to preserve such records is due to the anoxic bottom water most blue holes contain.
 Stable Hydrogen and Oxygen isotopes can be used to help identify where the water within blue holes comes from.
 Scientists have discovered that many have meteoric or marine sources of saline water within them.
 Being able to identify where the water comes from in these columns allows scientists to see how tidally influenced they are.
 Most blue holes have a range in salinity from fresh water to hypersaline.
 Conduits and passageways allow for brackish water to enter as well.
 When the same isotopes of major ions are found in blue holes and in the surrounding ocean, it can be concluded that these blue holes are tidally influenced and have a marine water source, however, if the isotopes are similar to those found in meteoric lenses, then the source is meteoric.

-Preservation

-Due to water conditions at the bottom of blue holes, fossil preservation is very effective.
-Insufficient oxygen and light prevent decay; these conditions have resulted in preservation of fossils for thousands of years, allowing scientists to identify the skeletons of species extinct for years, as well as human skeletons.
-Sediments surrounding the fossils are rich in macro and microfossils (twigs, leaves, pollen, spores, etc.), further improving their preservation.